Aggregation

 -

-Dominion Energy Ohio (DEO) delivers your gas and sends you a bill.
-You will continue to call DEO (no matter what aggregation supplier you use) 1-877-542-2630 for emergency repairs and gas leaks.
-For non-emergencies such as billing questions, service turn on or off call 1-800-362-7557.
+Enbridge (formerly Dominion Energy Ohio (DEO) delivers your gas and sends you a bill.
+You will continue to call Enbridge(no matter what aggregation supplier you use) at 1-877-542-2630 for emergency repairs and gas leaks.
+For non-emergencies such as billing questions, or service turn on or off call 1-800-362-7557.

-Ohio Edison delivers your electric service and sends you an electric bill.
-You will continue to call Ohio Edison, a First Energy Company, at 1-888-LIGHTSS (1-888-544-4877) or 1-800-633-4766.
+First Energy (formerly Ohio Edison) delivers your electric service and sends you an electric bill.
+You will continue to call First Energy at 1-888-LIGHTSS (1-888-544-4877) or 1-800-633-4766.

 - Can I remain on Budget Billing or equal monthly payment plan?